Till startsida

 Beata Jungselius became a doctoral student at the Department of Applied Information Technology/The Linnaeus Centre for Research on Learning, Interaction and Mediated Communication in Contemporary Society (LinCS) in February 2012.
-During her doctoral studies, she will be working as part of the University of Gothenburg Learning and Media Technology Studio (LETStudio), in LETStudio 3 and the MobSoMe project.
+During her doctoral studies, she is be working as part of the University of Gothenburg Learning and Media Technology Studio (LETStudio), in LETStudio 3 and the MobSoMe project.
 The research activities within LETStudio 3 are focused on the ways that young people participate and develop literacy with current new-media ecologies.

-Hillman, T., Jungselius, B., & Weilenmann, A. (Submitted).
+Hillman, T., Jungselius, B., & Weilenmann, A. (Submitted, 2013).
 "In just three hours I got like 22 likes on a pancake picture": Dealing with temporality in social media use and research.
 Proceedings of the SIGCHI conference on Human factors in computing systems, Paris: ACM Press.

 Weilenmann, A., Hillman, T. & Jungselius, B. (2013).
 Instagram at the museum: Communicating the museum experience through social photo sharing.
 Proceedings of the SIGCHI conference on Human factors in computing systems, Paris: ACM Press.

-Hillman, T., Weilenmann, A. & Jungselius, B. (2012), "Creating live experiences with real and stuffed animals: the use of mobile technologies in museum." (http://gup.ub.gu.se/gup/record/index.xsql?pubid=157459)
+Hillman, T., Weilenmann, A. & Jungselius, B. (2012), "Creating live experiences with real and stuffed animals: the use of mobile technologies in museums." (http://gup.ub.gu.se/gup/record/index.xsql?pubid=157459)

 Ph.D-student